edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vectorization/sweep.md

 * the inner loop looping variable, `j`, is not constant for every loop.
 Hence, this is a meaningful candidate to vectorize.

+## Why aligned `store` and `load` functions can't be used

+Recalling what is required for the `store` and `load` functions to work: that the memory address being accessed must be aligned on vector-width boundaries.
+In the nested loop considered here, `i` starts at element 0, but `j` starts at `i + 1`, which would be `j = 1` when `i = 0`.
+So while the address of `a[0]` would be aligned to a vector width, the next element, `a[1]`, would not be.
+Consequently, once the inner loop starts, the load/store functions would fail with a `segmentation fault` error.

+## Doing the Vectorization

 ###  Vectorizing the direct pair sweep with 128-bit vectors (SSE instructions)

 This attempt to vectorize the loop will turn the outer loop into a vector of all the same variable, and then the inner